cyberflamingo/exobrain/collection-methods.md

 end
 ```

+On `line 3-5` we are calling the `each` method on the array assigned to local
+variable `arr`, passing in the `do..end` block as an argument.
+The block is
+executed once for each element in the collection it is called on, passing that
+element as a parameter.
+Afterwards, the `each` method returns the collection
+itself.

 Sometimes, one needs to use the element as well as the current element
 numerical index.
 For this, there is the `#each_with_index` method.